 He attended high school at Nelson College in the small town of Nelson, where his boarding fees were funded by a scholarship.

 At the age of 18 he left for the city of Christchurch, where he had won a scholarship to Canterbury College, now the University of Canterbury.

 In 1893 he graduated with first class honors in both mathematics and physical science.

-In 1895 he obtained a bachelors degree in chemistry and geology from Canterbury College and spent a short time working as a schoolteacher.
+In 1895 he obtained a bachelors degree in chemistry and geology from Canterbury College and went on to spend a short time working as a schoolteacher.
 He then won a scholarship enabling him to study overseas.
 He decided to go to the University of Cambridge in the United Kingdom to work in J. J. Thomson’s laboratory.

 Cambridge, Montreal, Manchester and back to Cambridge

 Rutherford arrived in Cambridge in 1895 and the 24-year-old newcomer was made to feel very welcome by J. J. Thomson and his wife Rose.

-Rutherford had already invented a radio receiver in New Zealand and improved on it at Cambridge, where he built a world-record-breaking receiver capable of detecting radio waves at half-a-mile.
+Rutherford had already invented a radio receiver in New Zealand; he improved it at Cambridge, where he built a world-record-breaking receiver capable of detecting radio waves at half-a-mile.
 However, the battle to develop radio was one he would quickly lose to Guglielmo Marconi.
 Rutherford did not mind in the least.
-His radio work was not as intellectually stimulating as other work he did at Cambridge on radioactivity and the effects of X-rays on gases.
+His radio work was not as intellectually stimulating as other work he was doing at Cambridge on radioactivity and the effects of X-rays on gases.

 Rutherford’s research work was remarkably advanced for such a young man, impressing Thomson enormously.
 In 1898, when a chair in physics came up at Montreal’s McGill University, Thomson recommended Rutherford should be appointed to it.

 And so in 1898 Rutherford sailed to Canada, taking up a professorship, aged just 27.
 At McGill he carried out the work which led to his 1908 Nobel Prize in Chemistry.

 In 1907, after nine years at McGill, Rutherford sailed back to the UK, where he had been appointed to the University of Manchester’s Chair of Physics.